venk12/sasta/README.md

-# Grocery Price Comparison Bot
+# sasta

-This bot helps users find the best grocery prices and deals from nearby supermarkets such as Albert Heijn, ALDI, Jumbo, Lidl, Dirk, and Toko.
-It aggregates prices from these supermarkets to help users make more informed shopping decisions.
+This program helps users find the best grocery prices and deals from nearby supermarkets such as Albert Heijn, ALDI, Jumbo, Lidl, Dirk, and Toko.
+It aggregates prices from these supermarkets to help users get the best deals nearby.

-## Features

-- Compare prices from multiple supermarkets in your area.
-- Get the best deals and discounts on groceries.
-- Supports supermarkets including Albert Heijn, ALDI, Jumbo, Lidl, Dirk, and Toko.

 ## Setup Instructions